czoller/myadfilter/README.md

 # myadfilter
-Contains my personal filter list for Adblock (Plus).
+Contains my personal filter list for Adblock Plus.

 Changes are made to [myadfilter-devel.txt](myadfilter-devel.txt) which contains no checksum.